godo0209/godo0209/README.md

 <br clear="both">

 <p align="left">Hi there!
 My name is Godo and I just finished my studies at University of Alicante in Multimedia Engineering.
-Right now I'm studying a master in Artificial Intelligence at International Business School (Eip)</p>
+Here I will be uploading proyects I like to do like videogames, what I think are usefuls apps and some proyects I do for fun.</p>

-<p align="left">In my profile you can see some of the software I have created in my years as a university student and hopefully I will be uploading new cool programs about AI now.</p>
+<p align="left">Right now you can see some of the software I have created in my years as a university student and hopefully I will be uploading new cool things.</p>

 <br clear="both">